msgk239/obsidian-copy-image-text/README-EN.md

 1. Open a note in Obsidian
 2. Select the text you want to copy (if no selection, the entire document will be copied)
-3. Use the hotkey `Ctrl+Shift+C` (Windows/Linux) or `Cmd+Shift+C` (Mac) to copy the content
+3. Use the command palette to execute the "Copy text and images" command
 4. Paste the content in the target application

 ## Development Notes

-The `main.js` file of this plugin is included in version control.
-This means:
+This plugin is developed using TypeScript.
+If you want to contribute:

-1. After cloning the repository, it can be used directly without additional build steps.
+1. After cloning the repository, run `npm install` to install dependencies.
-2. After modifying the TypeScript source code, please make sure to run `npm run build` to update `main.js`.
+2. After modifying the TypeScript source code, run `npm run build` to compile.
-3. When committing changes, please include the updated `main.js` file.
+3. The compiled `main.js` file is not included in version control but needs to be manually included in releases.

+Note: When publishing a new version, make sure to run `npm run build` first, then add the generated `main.js` file to the release package.

 ## Notes